Doist/bitmapist/README.markdown

 ### Unique events

-Sometimes data of the event makes little or no sense, for example, to filter out your premium accounts, or in A/B testing.
+Sometimes the date of the event makes little or no sense, for example, to filter out your premium accounts, or in A/B testing.
 There is a `UniqueEvents` model for this purpose.
 The model creates only one Redis key and doesn't depend on the date.